Jasonzhou78/ASPDOTNET_AS2/ReadMe.txt

 wwwroot/css/site.css (before copy to it, all original code was deleted).
 1715
-add a readme.txt file, and commit change and push it github.
+add a readme.txt file, and commit change and push it github. after updated bootstrap.css and site.css files, check its appearance, the appearance changed!